flourishingkitchen.com

 Instructions

-• Place the ingredients into your blender and blend until smooth.
+• Blend.
+Place the pre-soaked hazelnuts, pitted date and water into your blender and blend until smooth.

-• Strain the nut milk through the nut milk bag or cloth into the bowl making sure to squeeze as much liquid out as possible leaving the hazelnut pulp behind.
+• Strain.
+Pick up the nut milk bag and squeeze as much liquid out of the bag as possible, leaving only the hazelnut pulp behind.

 Notes